 Families often ask me for guidance on selecting the best community service and leadership development programs for their students.
-I recently came across a program organized by the local YMCA in my area that illustrates how easy it really is for students to get involved in community service.
+I recently came across a program.
+It is organized by the local YMCA in my area that illustrates how easy it really is for students to get involved in community service.

 However, too often community service is just a notch in the belt or a box to be ticked.
 Students do it, but most just put in the hours without actually accomplishing or learning much of anything.

-Some families will pay thousands of dollars to do community service in far-away places, when they could just as well serve needy folks within miles of their own homes.
+Some families will pay thousands of dollars to do community service in far-away places.
+However, they could just as well serve needy folks within miles of their own homes.

-Some of these programs may cost a few bucks, but not nearly as much as an air ticket to Costa Rica or Nepal.
+Some of these programs may cost a few bucks.
+But not nearly as much as an air ticket to Costa Rica or Nepal.
 So be sure to check out the community service at the YMCA.

 If you’re looking for more information about how to manage the college admissions process, check out the resources available at the Great College Roadmap.